 Contact your veterinarian or pet poison helpline for advice on how to proceed.
-Immediate veterinary care is critical if the cat is having difficulty breathing.
+Most will recommend a wait and see approach for mild and self-limiting symptoms such as drooling, however, immediate veterinary care is critical if the cat is having difficulty swallowing or breathing.

-There is no specific antidote for Chinese evergreen ingestion and symptoms typically resolve after 24 hours.
-Treatment is symptomatic and may include removal of the plant from the mouth, drugs to control vomiting, painkillers and manage airway obstructions in rare cases.
+Cats who are experiencing swelling or difficulty breathing will need veterinary care.
+There is no specific antidote, and symptoms typically resolve after 24 hours.
+Treatment is symptomatic and may include removal of the plant from the mouth, drugs to control vomiting, painkillers and managing airway obstructions in rare cases.

-For cats who have vomited, it may be necessary to administer intravenous fluids to manage electrolyte derangements and dehydration.
+For cats who are vomiting, it may be necessary to administer intravenous fluids to manage electrolyte derangements and dehydration.

-Prevention is always better than cure and households with cats are advised to avoid any plants which are toxic to cats.
-Some cats will leave houseplants alone, but others, kittens or cats who are bored may chew on plants which in some cases can be deadly.
+Prevention is always better than cure and households with cats are advised to avoid any plants which are poisonous to pets Some cats will leave houseplants alone, but others, kittens or cats who are bored may chew on plants which in some cases can be deadly.